 - Cook the chicken tenders for about 3-4 minutes on each side until the juices run clear and the chicken reaches an internal temperature of 74 degrees Celsius/ 165 degrees Fahrenheit.

-- Let rest for 2 minutes before serving.
+- Rest for 2 minutes before serving.
 Sprinkle with chopped parsley and sesame seeds if desired.

-- The nutrition is calculated considering only 2 tablespoons oil as a lot of the marinade will remain in the bowl.
+- The nutrition is calculated considering only 2 tablespoons of oil, as a lot of the marinade will remain in the bowl.

-- My smoked paprika is sweet as well.
+- Paprika: My smoked paprika is sweet as well.
 You can use hot to taste.

-- I prefer a mild-tasting olive oil, something fruity, not too bitter.
-A neutral-tasting vegetable oil is fine as well.
+- Oil: I prefer mild-tasting olive oil, something fruity, not too bitter.
+Neutral-tasting vegetable oil is fine as well.

-- Add about 1 teaspoon dried herbs to the marinade.
-Rosemary, thyme or oregano are great.
+- Herbs: Add about 1 teaspoon of dried herbs to the marinade.
+Rosemary, thyme, or oregano are great.